Larry Page: 2019

-On December 3, 2019, Larry Page announced that he will step down from the position of Alphabet CEO and would be replaced by Google CEO Sundar Pichai.
-Pichai will also continue as Google CEO.
+On December 3, 2019, Larry Page announced that he would step down from the position of Alphabet CEO and be replaced by Google CEO Sundar Pichai.
+Pichai also continued as Google CEO.
 Page and Google co-founder and Alphabet president Sergey Brin announced the change in a joint blog post, "With Alphabet now well-established, and Google and the Other Bets operating effectively as independent companies, it's the natural time to simplify our management structure.
 We’ve never been ones to hold on to management roles when we think there's a better way to run the company.
 And Alphabet and Google no longer need two CEOs and a President."

 Other interests

-Page is an investor in Tesla Motors.
+Page is an investor in Tesla Motors co-founded by friend and fellow billionaire Elon Musk.
 He has invested in renewable energy technology, and with the help of Google.org, Google's philanthropic arm, promotes the adoption of plug-in hybrid electric cars and other alternative energy investments.
-He is also a strategic backer in the Opener startup which is developing aerial vehicles for consumer travel.
+He also was a strategic backer in the Opener and Kitty Hawk startups, developing aerial vehicles for consumer travel.
+The company has ceased all activities.
+It was merged into the Wisk Aero joint venture with Boeing in September 2022.
+Page founded Dynatomics, a Palo Alto-based startup established in 2023, that uses artificial intelligence to optimize product manufacturing processes.

-Page is also interested in the socio-economic effects of advanced intelligent systems and how advanced digital technologies can be used to create abundance (as described in Peter Diamandis' book), provide for people's needs, shorten the workweek, and mitigate the potential detrimental effects of technological unemployment.
+Page is interested in the socio-economic effects of advanced intelligent systems and how advanced digital technologies can be used to create abundance (as described in Peter Diamandis' book), provide for people's needs, shorten the workweek, and mitigate the potential detrimental effects of technological unemployment.

-Page also helped to set up Singularity University, a transhumanist think-tank.
+Page helped to set up Singularity University, a transhumanist think-tank.

-Google is one of the institution's corporate founders and still funds scholarships at Singularity University.